murphypetercl/ansible-mdgen/README.md

 ## Credits

-The idea for this project is based on (and includes some code from) [ansible-autodoc](https://github.com/AndresBott/ansible-autodoc) by Andres Bott so credit goes to him for his work.
+The idea for this project is based on (and includes some code from) [ansible-autodoc](https://github.com/AndresBott/ansible-autodoc) by Andres Bott so credit to him for his work.